JunhuiLi1017/DIY-NIW-EB1A/README.md

 </p>

 ### Section IV: Dr. Ma is well-positioned to advance the proposed endeavor
 This section is also a very important section to show how you meet the criterion.
-In this section, you need to show your works: citations, papers, and international impact, etc.
+In this section, you need to show your works: citations, papers, international impact, etc.

 #### Education, Skills, and Knowledge
 Again, show your educational background.